declic29/lusk.bzh-backup/searx/infopage/en/about.md

 ## How does it work?

-SearXNG is a fork of the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
+Lusk is a fork of the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
 It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
 SearXNG can be added to your browser's search bar; moreover, it can be set as the